HairyQ/Redhat-Summit/Demo_1-GenAI/Step 1: Demo Data Collection/Step-by-Step Guide.md

 5. Convert Aircraft Component to appropriate format
        - In Excel, create a new column at BA and use the below function to edit column AZ (Aircraft 1_Component)
               - =UPPER(LEFT(AZ4,3))
-6. Convert Person 1_Function column (CP) to uppercase using UPPER Excel function
+6. Convert 'Person 1_Function' column (CP) to uppercase using UPPER() Excel function
+7. Convert 'Assessments_Primary Problem' column (DP) to uppercase using UPPER() Excel function
+8. Trim 'Events_Anomaly' column (DI) using LEFT() Excel function.
+Maximum length is 250 characters, but these will need to be manually inputted into Maximo so mnimize the number of unique values.
+9. Trim 'Events_Result' column (DN) using LEFT() Excel function.
+Maximum length is 64 characters, but these will need to be manually inputted into Maximo so mnimize the number of unique values.
+10.